art2art/reproducible_research_2/NOAA_exploration.md

 ### Results

-Top 10 harmful severe weather events with respect to population health.
+Top 10 of harmful severe weather events with respect to population health.

 ```r